Create Registry Keys Using Intune Win32 App

 Registry key file contents

 The next step is to create an Intunewin file.
-Follow the below steps:
+Let’s check the steps:

-• Create a PowerShell script using the provided code, and replace the .reg file name with your exported .reg file name.
-For example, CloudInfraregImport.ps1 is the name of our Powershell script.
+• Create a PowerShell script using below code.
+Replace the .reg file name with your exported .reg file name.
+Save the script file with .ps1 extension.

 CloudInfraregImport.ps1